while-true-do/ansible-role-sys_rh_subscription/README.md

 ## Configuration Management
 # Configuration to register the system to a RHSM Service.
-# You need to prepare activiation keys for this Role and attach subscriptions
+# You need to prepare activation keys for this Role and attach subscriptions
 # to it.
 wtd_sys_rh_subscription_handle:
+  state: "present"
   organisation_id: ""
-  activiation_key: ""
+  activation_key: ""
-  state: "present"
 ```

 ### Example Playbook